Bitbucket

 #### Store your Bitbucket credential in ARM <a href="#store-your-bitbucket-credential-in-arm" id="store-your-bitbucket-credential-in-arm"></a>

-This is an initial step where you store your user's credential (usually a username, password, or token) in ARM.\
+This is an initial step where you store your user's credential (usually a username, password, or token) in ARM.

-**Steps to generate a Bitbucket App Password**
+**Steps to generate a Bitbucket API Token**

-1. Log into to your Bitbucket account.
+1. Log in to your Bitbucket account.

 2. Click your account’s **`profile picture`** in the top right-corner of the Bitbucket webpage.